 Safety stock and lead time are the two more common causes of problems determining reorder points.
 However, both can be compensated for if you're adequately prepared.

 Safety stock is additional stock you keep on hand in the event that demand suddenly increases.
 The major issue here is that you may go through this stock more quickly than anticipated.
 This means you need to reorder earlier than anticipated.
 Luckily, that is exactly why you keep safety stock on hand.

 To combat any sudden shifts in demand and safety stock usage, track daily sales and recalculate your reorder points regularly.
-A perpetual inventory count is ideal for this, but taking cycle counts are also a good choice if you still take physical inventory.
+A perpetual inventory count is ideal for this, but taking an inventory cycle count is also a good choice if you still take physical inventory.

 Lead Time and Reorder Point